-Can you freeze Raspberry Muffins with lemon?
+Can you freeze these cakes?

 Just like for my Lemon and Blueberry Muffins, one of the best thing about this recipe is that they will easily freeze!
 To do so, let them cool down completely after baking, then wrap them individually in plastic and/or aluminium foil.

 A good way to avoid freeze burns is to also place them in freezing bag.
 When ready to enjoy, leave at room temperature overnight, place for a minute or so in the microwave or place back in the oven for 5 minutes at 180’C/350’F.

 - Apple & Raspberry Oat Slice from Goodie Goodie Lunchbox